 In the reference scenario the highest specific sediment yield (SSY) is projected in the river network (Fig. 9), where accumulated runoff causes an increase of soil erosion rates (Eq.
 19).
-In the future climate scenario, the catchment-median SSY increases from 43.3 to 55.2 Mg km-2 yr-1, an increase of 27.7 %.
+In the future climate scenario, the catchment-median SSY increases from 43.3 to 55.2 Mg km-2 yr-1, an increase of 27.7%.
 This shows that the increase in heavy precipitation has a more pronounced impact on soil erosion than the decrease of annual precipitation sum.
-The increase of heavy precipitation leads to both an increase of detachment by raindrop impact (Eq.
+The increase of heavy precipitation both leads to an increase of detachment by raindrop impact (Eq.
 18) and an increase of detachment by runoff (Eq.
-19), as a consequence of an increase in surface
+19), as a consequence of an increase in surface runoff due to infiltration excess surface runoff.
+However, as a result of the increased vegetation cover in the western part of the catchment SSY decreases, despite the increased extreme precipitation intensities (Fig. 8).